5 from 16 votes

 Instructions

-• Cook the soba noodles according to package directions.
-Immediately drain and rinse with cold water or place in an ice bath to completely stop the cooking process.
+• Heat a pot of boiling water over high heat and cook the soba noodles according to package directions.
+Immediately drain the soba noodles and rinse with cold water or place in an ice bath to completely stop the cooking process.

 Additional Info